sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ```

 # Getting Started
-To check if the installations are working as expected, the reviewers should be able to run the following steps.
+To check if the installations is working as expected, the reviewers should be able to run the following steps.
-The steps (detailed in [Step-by-step Instructions](https://github.com/sdasgup3/PLDI20-Artifact-Evaluation/blob/master/README.md#step-by-step-instructions) section) are responsible to run the program-level validation
+The following steps (otherwise detailed in [Step-by-step Instructions](https://github.com/sdasgup3/PLDI20-Artifact-Evaluation/blob/master/README.md#step-by-step-instructions) section) are responsible to run the program-level validation
 on function `Queen::Doit`
 ```
 export NORM=CUSTOM